- Home /

 Ultrasound-guided hip infiltration

-Ultrasound-guided hip injection is a medical procedure used to relieve pain and inflammation in the hip.
-It involves injecting a medication (local anesthetic, corticosteroid, hyaluronic acid, or platelet-derived growth factors) into the hip joint usi...
+What is an ultrasound-guided hip injection?
+An ultrasound-guided hip injection is a medical procedure used to relieve pain and inflammation in the hip.
+It involves injecting a medication (local anesthetic, corticosteroid, hyaluronic acid, or PRP) int...

 Infiltrations and ultrasound-guided interventions

-Ultrasound-guided injection is a medical technique in which ultrasound is used to guide the injection of medications into a specific joint or tissue.
-This technique allows the physician to see the position of the needle and medication in real time, i...
+What is an ultrasound-guided injection?
+An ultrasound-guided injection is a medical technique in which ultrasound is used to guide the injection of medication into a specific joint or tissue.
+This technique allows the physician to see the position of...

 Epicondylitis and PRP

-Lateral epicondylitis, commonly known as tennis elbow, is considered one of the most prevalent elbow pathologies.
-It is a degenerative tendon process that affects the common extensor tendon, and more specifically the extensor carpi radialis brevis te...
+What is epicondylitis or tennis elbow?
+Lateral epicondylitis, commonly known as tennis elbow, is considered one of the most prevalent elbow conditions.
+It is a degenerative tendon process that affects the common extensor tendon, and more specifically...

 Plantar fasciitis

+What is plantar fasciitis or fasciosis?
 Plantar fasciitis is a degenerative process that causes inflammation of the plantar fascia, a structure of elastic connective tissue that connects the calcaneus to the metatarsal area.
-This inflammation causes pain in the medial part of the heel.
-It...
+This inflammation causes...

 Percutaneous treatment of calcific tendonitis (Barbotage Technique)